-If you are a user yourself, you probably already know the effects of the drug very well.
+If you are a long term user yourself, you probably already know the effects of the drug very well.
 For those who read this due to concerns about a loved one, and do not know much about the drug and it’s appeals: – what pulls people to the drug is the so-called “rush”.
 After injecting heroin, you feel euphoric, and a sensation of peace.

 Heroin is extremely dangerous on the other hand.
 Overdosing on the drug could lead to death, and consistent use can lead to a rapidly deteriorating overall health.
-From serious skin and dental conditions, to a heightened risk of HIV through sharing needles.
+From serious skin and dental conditions to a heightened risk of HIV through sharing needles.
 It is important that you or your loved one quits as soon as possible – heroin does kill.

 Heroin Rehab Treatment

 Cassiobury Court has developed a unique heroin rehabilitation programme.
-The heroin detox and rehab programmes tackle both psychological and physiological aspects of the heroin addiction.
+The heroin detox and rehab programmes tackle both psychological and physiological aspects of heroin addiction.

-Once withdrawal symptoms start to decline, counselling and therapy sessions will begin.
+When your withdrawal symptoms start to decline, counselling and therapy sessions will begin.
 These sessions will explore the reasoning behind the addictive behaviour and to help identify the triggers that cause or set off the addiction.
 We can also offer family-based therapy sessions where friends and family can attend the clinic to help with your recovery.

 Therapy sessions are conducted by qualified team members such as psychotherapists and psychologists.
 Therapy can be one on one with our resident therapist or alternatively within groups of other clients.